 Output:

-When we are taking multiple user inputs, we can add an if statement before each input, which will make the program more lengthy and complex.
+When we are taking multiple user input in Java, we can add an if statement before each input, which will make the program more lengthy and complex.
 To reduce this, the Scanner class provides built-in exception handling.

 If the input entered by the user cannot be processed correctly, the Scanner method will throw exceptions such as: